 Supporting Students in Undertaking Research and Making Decisions

 Senior Tutors offer individual guidance and support to students relating to their choice of course and university.
 Students are directed to many useful resources on the Sixth Form Moodle VLE.
-Mrs Monica Dickinson (Careers and Higher Education Adviser) is available to support students through the application process and to assist students who are considering apprenticeships / employment.
+Our Careers and Higher Education Adviser is available to support students through the application process and to assist students who are considering apprenticeships / employment.
 Senior Tutors provide a personalised written reference for every student whether they are applying to university or for apprenticeships / employment.

 Form Tutors support students with their Personal Statements and Senior Tutors review them.
-This process commences in late June /early July and is finalised in the early part of the Autumn term, by which time students should have a clearer idea of the courses they wish to pursue.
+This process commences in the summer term of Year 12 and is finalised in the early part of the autumn term in Year 13, by which time students should have a clearer idea of the courses they wish to pursue.
 Students, especially those applying for courses which require early entry, should have a strong draft completed by early September.

 "The weekly guidance sessions and excellent careers information and advice ensure that all students are very well prepared for the next stage in their lives when they leave the Sixth Form."